NaveenS143/RBAC-Role-Based-Access-control-Backend/README.md

-# Auth_rbac
+# Role-Based Access Control (RBAC) System

 ## Description

-This project implements a **Role-Based Access Control (RBAC)** system using **Node.js** and **MongoDB**.
-It provides a secure authentication and authorization mechanism where users can be assigned roles, and roles determine the permissions to access resources.
+This project implements a robust **Role-Based Access Control (RBAC)** system using **Node.js, Express.js, and MongoDB Atlas**.
+It supports multiple levels of access based on user roles, with enhanced security features such as **2-Factor Authentication (2FA) and password policies**.

 ## Features